coder-forge/lesson-tdd-consume-api-data-viz/README.md

 module.exports = config;
 ```

-So the above `config-dist.js` file will export an object with the host param.
 Next we create our config file that will be loaded by our module.
 Create the
 file `config.js` and enter the following: